 GLENVILLE, N.Y., Nov.
-18, 2014 (GLOBE NEWSWIRE) -- Building off strong operating results for the first nine months of 2014, the Board of Directors of TrustCo Bank Corp NY (TrustCo) (Nasdaq:TRST) today declared a quarterly cash dividend of $0.065625 per share, or $0.2625 per share on an annualized basis.
-The dividend will be payable January 2, 2015, to shareholders of record at the close of business on December 5, 2014.
+15, 2016 (GLOBE NEWSWIRE) -- The Board of Directors of TrustCo Bank Corp NY (TrustCo) (Nasdaq:TRST) today declared a quarterly cash dividend of $0.065625 per share, or $0.2625 per share on an annualized basis.
+The dividend will be payable January 3, 2017, to shareholders of record at the close of business on December 2, 2016.
 TrustCo has paid a cash dividend every year since 1904.

-President and Chief Executive Officer Robert J. McCormick noted, "We are very pleased that our solid operating results for the first nine months of 2014 allow us to continue to provide our shareholders with a strong cash dividend.
+President and Chief Executive Officer Robert J. McCormick noted, “We are very pleased that our solid results allow us to continue to provide our shareholders with a strong cash dividend.
 We understand how important the TrustCo cash dividend is to our shareholders.
-Our cash dividend continues a tradition that extends back over 100 years, and with a recent yield of about 3.6% provides a significant return to shareholders.
-With the dividends paid in the first half of this year, TrustCo has now paid more than $500 million in dividends to shareholders since the beginning of 2000."
+Our cash dividend continues a tradition that extends back over 100 years.”

 In addition, the Bank’s Financial Services Department offers a full range of investment services, retirement planning and trust and estate administration services.